William Luxton

 William Fisher Luxton (12 December 1844 – 20 May 1907) was a Canadian teacher, newspaper editor and publisher, politician, and office holder.
+He is most well known for founding the Manitoba Free Press.

+Life

 Born in Bampton, Devon, England, his mother was Jane Palmer Luxton (1819–1859), daughter of Thomas Luxton (1773-1840) and Jenny Palmer (1791–1860), of Hutchings Farm, Bampton, Petton, Devonshire.
 William was baptized on December 26, 1843 at St. John the Baptist Church, Skilgate, Somerset, where his mother was visiting with other members of the Luxton family for the Christmas holiday.
 In the 1851 English census William, age 7, was recorded residing at "Hutchings" with his uncle Thomas Luxton (1825–1849) and his grandmother Jenny.

-Luxton migrated to Canada in about 1855, and moved to Winnipeg, Manitoba, Canada in 1871.
+Luxton migrated to British North America in about 1855, and moved to Winnipeg, Manitoba, Canada in 1871.
 In 1871, he moved to Winnipeg to teach in the first school established under the provisions of the Manitoba Schools Act of 1871.
 In 1866, he married Sarah Jane Edwards of Lobo Township, Canada West, and had six sons and two daughters.
-One of his sons, Norman Luxton, was later known as "Mr. Banff" and founded the Craig and Canyon newspaper.
+One of his sons, Norman Luxton, was later known as "Mr. Banff" and founded the Crag and Canyon newspaper.

 In November 1872, he along with John A. Kenny, a retired farmer from Ontario, Luxton started a pro-Liberal weekly newspaper, the Manitoba Free Press.
 The paper grew with the incorporation of the city of Winnipeg in 1874.
 It became a daily newspapers with over 1,000 subscribers.
 Employment jumped from five to 60 people and construction began on a two-story building.

 Luxton became a leading citizen of Winnipeg and in 1872 he helped establish the Winnipeg General Hospital (later the Winnipeg Health Sciences Centre).
 He ran and lost for mayor in 1874 (the first civic election in Winnipeg) but went to serve as a school trustee, a Member of the Legislative Assembly for the Rockwood area from 1874–1878, and sat again in the Legislative Assembly for South Winnipeg from 1886-1888.
 He also served on the council of the Winnipeg Board of Trade.